 4. Keep your focus.
 Australia is enormous -- nearly the size of the continental U.S. You wouldn't try to see the entire U.S. in two weeks, so don't attempt to do it in Australia either.
 If you have limited time for your trip, fix your sights on one or two regions and explore them thoroughly -- you'll have a more relaxing experience, and save both time and money on transportation.

 5. Consider a cruise.
-The recent economic slump has led to discounts within the cruise industry -- and if you're looking to see a variety of destinations without having to unpack more than once, a cruise is a cost-efficient and convenient option.
-A few examples: We found a 13-night Princess Cruises cruise in November from $1,299 per person and a 14-night Holland America cruise in November from $1,399 per person.
-These rates include accommodations, meals, entertainment and transportation from each port to the next.
-P&O Cruises Australia is another affordable cruise line to consider.
+If you're looking to see a variety of destinations without having to unpack more than once, a cruise is a cost-efficient and convenient option.
+We've seen Australia cruises that cost less than $100 per person, per night; these rates include accommodations, meals, entertainment and transportation from each port to the next.
+Royal Caribbean, Princess and P&O Cruises Australia are just a few of the lines you could consider.

 7. Buy a discount card.
-You can purchase a SmartVisit Card for popular tourist destinations like Sydney, Melbourne and Tasmania.
+You can purchase an iVenture Card for popular tourist destinations like Sydney, Melbourne and Tasmania.
 The cards include free entry to many area attractions, as well as special offers and discounts, for a single price.
 These cards may save you money if you're doing a lot of sightseeing in a short period of time.

 8. Lock in your rate.
-The exchange rate has worsened for Americans over the past year.
-The USD was once significantly stronger than the AUD but as of this writing is now worth only $0.98 AUD (see XE.com for the latest rates), and it's not clear where rates will go in the future.
-The best way to control costs and stick to your budget is to prepay for your hotels, airfare and tour packages in advance -- preferably in U.S. dollars -- so that last-minute currency fluctuations don't send your budget ballooning.
+International exchange rates are constantly fluctuating, and they're not always in your favor.
+(See XE.com for the latest rates.)
+The best way to control costs and stick to your budget is to prepay for your hotels, airfare and tour packages in advance -- preferably in your own currency -- so that last-minute fluctuations don't send your budget ballooning.

 10. Negotiate a better deal.
-Haggling is always in style at Australia's open-air markets -- you can negotiate great deals at places like Paddington Markets, the Rocks Market and the Bondi Beach Market, all in Sydney.
+Haggling is always in style at Australia's open-air markets -- you can negotiate great deals at places like Paddington Markets, the Rocks Markets and the Bondi Markets, all in Sydney.